salehe-e/siamese_person_re_id/README.md

 $ python3 test_siamese_network.py --img1 /path/to/image1/ --img2 /path/to/image2
 ```

-Alternatively you can use the two provided Jupyter notebooks to test the network.
+Alternatively you can use the two provided IPython notebooks to test the network.
 The following notebook runs the test on 20 random validation set image pairs and displays the results.
 ```
 $ jupyter notebook test_siamese_network_jupyter_validation.ipynb